 So, What kind of content we’re creating?
 Let’s get into the 4 main pillars of our content.

-Main pillars of content
+Main pillars of content distribution

 When it comes to articles, I consider a good article the one that can present to you the current situation, the problem, and the solution.
 3 minutes is the maximum decision-maker is gonna spend reading your article.
 I’m trying to follow this patent when creating case studies, researches, and short specific articles solving specific pain points.